SqrtNegInf/Rosettacode-Perl-Smoke/README.md

 How hard can it be?  :-)

+## 2022 / v5.36

+All caught up with backlog (happened some time back in 2020?) and now using v5.36 for testing (except for a few cases where PDL required, because I cannot get it to  work on my creaky old macOS).

+Mostly keeping up with new tasks as they appear on Rosetta-Code.
+Sort of.
+As an experiment, adding new tasks with v5.36 as a requirement.
+No one has complained so far.
+Gotta move forward...

 ## Timeline

 Worked through the backlog of existing tasks, and now adding missing ones, where it makes sense.